-Today, they grow and sell year-round: beautiful lettuces, bagged lettuce mixes, coriander and dill; and during warmer months: zucchini, scallopini, squash, basil, thai basil, lebanese cucumbers, little tomatoes, beans and beetroot; and during cooler months: pakchoi, watercress, kale, coloured silverbeet, mustard, miners lettuce, mini cabbages, snap peas and rocket.
+Today, they grow and sell year-round: beautiful lettuces, bagged lettuce mixes, coriander and dill; and during warmer months: zucchini, scallopini, basil, thai basil, little tomatoes, beans; and during cooler months: pakchoi, watercress, kale, coloured silverbeet, miners lettuce, snow peas and rocket.
 “We want to grow and sell vegies the old-fashioned way: fresh, seasonal and without harmful chemicals.
 A simple idea, but it requires plenty of hard work, especially when you’re new to it” Daryn says.

 They grow the lettuces and some of the herbs using Hydroponics, a method of growing plants out of the ground.
 Plants receive nutrients via water-based, mineral-rich solutions through an elevated garden bed.
 The couple choose to grow these in coconut coir and pumice – so after harvest any waste can be composted.
 It’s a sustainable alternative to traditional farming methods; hydroponic gardens use less water than traditional growing methods.
 In Daryn and Louise’s case, using filtered, recycled rainwater further reduces their impact on the environment.

 Other crops are grown in raised beds in the no dig method, using a well balanced soil and no synthetic pesticides or fertilisers.